 So, why do instructors and publications care if something is written in original words, even if the sources are properly cited?
 While the Internet is a tool to find “the right words”, there are several reasons to put ideas and thoughts in one’s own voice.
 Here are six reasons it is important to use one’s own words when writing.
 1. When copying the words of someone else, nothing new is created and nothing is contributed to the larger discussion.
+2. 3.

-2. Avoiding Plagiarism: Quoting and Paraphrasing.
+Avoiding Plagiarism: Quoting and Paraphrasing.
 General advice When reading a passage, try first to understand it as a whole, rather than pausing to write down specific ideas or phrases.

 Summarize a Source Paraphrase a Source Quote from a Source Scholars in the humanities tend to summarize, paraphrase, and quote texts; social scientists and natural scientists rely primarily on summary and paraphrase.
 When and how to summarize When you summarize, you provide your readers with a condensed version of an author's key points.
 A summary can be as short as a few sentences or much longer, depending on the complexity of the text and the level of detail you wish to provide to your readers.
 Before you summarize a source in your paper, you should decide what your reader needs to know about that source in order to understand your argument.

 Avoid Plagiarism: Quoting, Paraphrasing, and Summarizing.
 Good writing takes time.

 This means that students need to set time aside to brainstorm, pre write, plan, draft, and then revise, revise, and revise.
 If students leave their essay to the last minute, they tend to become overwhelmed by the writing task and panic by looking for an alternative.
 This alternative is usually plagiarism.
 Students must do everything possible to avoid plagiarism.
 Plagiarism, a form of academic misconduct, results in failure.
 Students should feel comfortable browsing the internet in search of information related to their essay topic.
 1) Print everything!